ZackAkil/rgb-neural-net/README.md

 Serial communication was becoming incredably slow when testing sending alot of requests.
 This turns out to be becuase i had teh arduino printing stuff to the serial line aswell and the raspberry pi was not readining it.
 This filled up the cach of the arduino and puts a 1 second delay on all further communication. https://arduino.stackexchange.com/questions/22816/serial-communication-dead-slow-after-a-while

+When starting the server, the first led can become frozen at its initial colour, restarting the power to the strip will fix this.

 ### Progress Images
 Intital 3d design of nodes: